Anitta (singer): 2025–present: Equilibrium

+opening ceremony of the 2026 FIFA World Cup in the United States, alongside artists such as Future, Katy Perry, Lisa, Rema, and Tyla.

 Artistry

 Musical style

 Anitta's music is generally pop, funk carioca, funk melody and Latin pop, but she also incorporates R&B, dance-pop, electronic, EDM, reggae, and reggaeton.
 In addition to having songs in five different languages in her discography, such as Portuguese, Spanish, English, Italian and French.